Guben: Growth of economy and infrastructure

 Guben's textile industry began to develop in the 16th century, although it began to flourish in the 19th century, especially with leather gloves in 1849.
 Beginning in 1822, Guben's production of hats covered 65% of German demand.
 Later industrialization led to the production of rugs and shoes.
 Lignite processing began in the eastern half of the city in 1847.
 The tradition for weaving is still prevalent in modern times as the textile company Trevira maintains a manufacturing plant in the city.

 Guben station was opened with the railway between Frankfurt (Oder) and Breslau (Wrocław) in 1846 and the Cottbus–Guben railway was opened in 1871.
-A direct line to Forst (Lausitz) was finished in 1904, and a tram line ran in the city from February 24, 1904, until June 8, 1938.
+A direct line to Forst (Lausitz) was finished in 1904, and a tram line ran in the city from 24 February 1904 until 8 June 1938.

 In 1815 the Margravate of Lower Lusatia was abolished and replaced with the district system.
 Guben became the capital of a district within the Province of Brandenburg.
-On April 1, 1884, the city of Guben separated from the district of Guben and became its own urban district.
-On December 1, 1928, the region of Mückenberg was incorporated from the district of Guben into the city of Guben.
+On 1 April 1884 the city of Guben separated from the district of Guben and became its own urban district.
+On 1 December 1928 the region of Mückenberg was incorporated from the district of Guben into the city of Guben.